Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Introduction

-In this work, we introduce a novel \emph{purchase reason} explanation task.
-Our approach leverages a language model (LLM) to generate a dataset from user reviews, capturing purchase reasons and in the meantime, generating a highly relatable, personalized post-purchase experience.
-We propose four dimensions to measure the data quality and validate the effectiveness of our approach through automated LLM evaluator and small-scale human feedback.
-The resulting dataset is a high-quality, personalized set of explanations.
-With this dataset, we can develop models to generate explanations from two aspects, the relevance to the user need (i.e., purchase reason) and the preference for the particular item (i.e., post-purchase experience).
-We benchmark the dataset against these two generation tasks with an LLM and explore different user and item representations.
+In our work, we propose to explicitly distinguish between the reasons behind purchasing a product and the experience after the purchase in a user review.
+Our approach leverages a large language model (LLM) to generate a dataset from user reviews, which jointly captures purchase reasons and a highly relatable, personalized post-purchase experience.
+We propose three dimensions to measure the data quality and validate the effectiveness of our approach through automated LLM evaluator and small-scale human feedback.
+The resulting dataset is a high-quality, personalized set of purchase reasons and post-purchase experience.
+With this dataset, one can develop models to generate user predictions from two aspects, the relevance to the user need (i.e., purchase reason) and the preference for the particular item (i.e., post-purchase experience).
+We benchmark the dataset against the two tasks with various LLMs and explore the effectiveness of different user and item representations.

+Our proposed purchase reason prediction task and the curated dataset have multiple applications.
+We demonstrate its practical value in marketing-focused user behavior analysis.
+Moreover, we argue that understanding the purchase reasons is crucial for personalized recommender systems, especially because recommendations are made \textit{before} the user purchases an item.
+They reveal the user's personal information needs and motives, often beyond the particular reviewed item.
+We validate its effectiveness in improving post-purchase experience generation and rating prediction.
+Further, we suggest purchase reasons could be a new way to explain recommendations, showing how they connect to user needs, and complement existing explanations based on post-purchase experience (preference for the item itself).

-To summarize, the main contributions of this work are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose the task of purchase reason explanation. \item We propose a simple yet effective LLM-powered approach to generate a high-quality, personalized explanation dataset consisting of both purchase reasons and post-purchase experience. \item We benchmark the tasks of purchase reason and post-purchase experience generation in the context of recommender systems. \item To spur further research, we release the code and all the prompts for generating the dataset and benchmarking. \end{itemize}
+Figure~\ref{fig:pipeline} provides the overview of our work.
+To summarize, the main contributions of this work are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose the task of purchase reason prediction. \item We propose a simple yet effective LLM-based approach to generate a high-quality, personalized dataset consisting of both purchase reasons and post-purchase experiences (Sec.~\ref{sec:dataset_construction}). \item We benchmark the tasks of purchase reason and post-purchase experience generation in the context of e-commerce (Sec.~\ref{sec:experiment}). \item We demonstrate the usefulness of purchase reasons in various downstream tasks, including user behavior analysis, post-purchase experience and ratings prediction and serving as a new explanation in recommender system (Sec.~\ref{sec:applications}). \end{itemize}